tathagatasrimani/codesign/README.md

 #### Install instructions RSG Linux machines:
 1. Make sure you are running bash.
-You can check by by running "echo $0".
+You can check by running "echo $0".
 2. Then, cd into codesign folder and source full_env_start.sh

 #### Install instructions on other machines:
 1. Make sure you are running bash.
 You can check by by running "echo $0".
+If you're not, you can start by running "bash"
 2. Then, cd into codesign folder.
-3. Create a new bash script to source catapult.
+3. Create a new bash script to source catapult based on your particular installation.
 4. source this script instead of stanford_catapult_env.sh at the end of full_env_start.sh
 5. source full_env_start.sh